uber-node/tcurl/README.md

 `tcurl -p localhost:1234 chamber Chamber::echo -t ./services -3 '{"request": {"input": "foo"}}'

+## `localhost` caveat

+For TChannel and Hyperbahn to work together effectively, most tchannel services need to listen on the external IP of the host they are running on.

+This means when you use `127.0.0.1` you cannot reach the service with tcurl as it's not listening on loopback.

+To make supporting external IPs easier we've made `localhost` resolve to the external IP of the machine.
+This means if your listening on loopback you have to use `127.0.0.1` and not `localhost`

 ## NPM scripts

  - `npm run add-licence` This will add the licence headers.